jtojnar/nixpkgs-hammering/README.md

 The first kind can be expressed directly in Nix and they are implemented as Nixpkgs overlays that replace `stdenv.mkDerivation` and other similar functions and attach an attribute containing a report to the resulting derivation’s attribute set.
 The tool then evaluates the attribute.

-The second require extra facilities so the tool will execute them individually, passing them the attribute paths to check, the corresponding file paths, and (if available) build logs.
-They can be arbitrary programs so they can do as they please – for example, parse the code into [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), read build logs, inspect the build output or even access network.
+The second are more involved and the tool will execute them individually, passing each of them the attribute paths to check, the corresponding file paths, and (if available) build logs.
+They are implemented in Rust so they can perform arbitrary validation tasks – for example, parse the code into [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), read build logs, inspect the build output or even access network.

 ## How do I develop this?